adamniedzielski/adamniedzielski.github.io/source/_posts/2014-11-22-my-take-on-services-in-rails.markdown

 end
 ```

-The service does one thing and has one public method.
+The service **does one thing** and has one public method.
 I used to name it ```perform```, but ```call``` is slightly better.
-Lambda also responds to ```call``` so in your tests you have the possibility to mock service with lambda, which may lead to a shorter test.
+Lambda also responds to ```call``` so in your tests you have the possibility to mock service with lambda, which is quite convenient.

 ### Splitting big services

 As you implement a service object you may notice that it grows in size.
-It is usually a sign that this service has more than one responsibility and should be composed of a couple smaller services.
+It is usually a sign that this service has **more than one responsibility** and should be composed of a few smaller services.
 How to organize them?
+Here comes the example:

 ```ruby app/services/create_user_account/generate_token.rb
 class CreateUserAccount